 References

 do Amaral FSR, Miller MJ, Silveira LF, Bermingham E, and Wajntal A (2006), Polyphyly of the hawk genera Leucopternis and Buteogallus (Aves, Accipitridae): multiple habitat shifts during the Neotropical buteonine diversification.
 BMC Evol.
 Biol.
-6:10. (pdf)
+6, e:10. (pdf)

 do Amaral FSR, Sheldon FH, Gamauf A, Haring E, Riesing M, Silveira LF, and Wajntal A (2009), Patterns and processes of diversification in a widespread and ecologically diverse avian group, the buteonine hawks (Aves, Accipitridae).
 Mol.
 Phylogenet.
 Evol.
-53, 703-715. (abstract)
+53, 703-715. (free reading)

 Barrowclough GF, Groth JG, Lai JE, and Tsang SM (2014), The phylogenetic relationships of the endemic genera of Australo-Papuan hawks, J. Raptor Res.
 48, 36-43. (pdf)